libxsmm/libxsmm/README.md

 **What is a small matrix multiplication?** When characterizing the problem size using the M, N, and K parameters, a problem size suitable for LIBXSMM falls approximately within (M N K)<sup>1/3</sup> \<= 80 (which illustrates that non-square matrices or even "tall and skinny" shapes are covered as well).
 However the code generator only generates code up to the specified [threshold](#auto-dispatch).
 Raising the threshold may not only generate excessive amounts of code (due to unrolling in M and K dimension), but also miss to implement a tiling scheme to effectively utilize the L2 cache.
 For problem sizes above the configurable threshold, LIBXSMM is falling back to BLAS.

-**What about "medium-sized" matrix multiplication?** A more recent addition are GEMM routines (`libxsmm_omp_?gemm`) which are parallelized using OpenMP ("omp").
-These routines are leveraging the same specialized kernel routines as the small matrix multiplications, in-memory code generation (JIT), and automatic code/parameter dispatch but implementing a tile-based multiplication scheme i.e., a scheme which is supposedly suitable for larger problem sizes.
-The terminology "medium-sized" is because there is no claim about reaching a performance level e.g., similar to a vendor-supplied BLAS library.
-However, please note that the (original) idea of only aiming for "medium-sized" matrix multiplications is not necessarily true going forward.
+**What about "medium-sized" matrix multiplication?** A more recent addition are GEMM routines which are parallelized using OpenMP (`libxsmm_omp_?gemm`).
+These routines are leveraging the same specialized kernel routines as the small matrix multiplications, in-memory code generation (JIT), and automatic code/parameter dispatch but implementing a tile-based multiplication scheme i.e., a scheme suitable for larger problem sizes.
+The phrase "medium-sized" is because of the (original) idea of aiming for "medium-sized" multiplications (which is not necessarily true going forward), but in particular because of not aiming to reach the same relative performance level as with the small-sized multiplications when comparing to e.g., a vendor-tuned BLAS library.

 **How to determine whether an application can benefit from using LIBXSMM or not?** Given the application uses BLAS to carry out matrix multiplications, one may link against [Intel&#160;MKL&#160;11.2](https://registrationcenter.intel.com/en/forms/?productid=2558) (or higher), set the environment variable MKL_VERBOSE=1, and run the application using a representative workload (`env MKL_VERBOSE=1 ./workload > verbose.txt`).
 The collected output is the starting point for evaluating the problem sizes as imposed by the workload (`grep -a "MKL_VERBOSE DGEMM" verbose.txt | cut -d, -f3-5`).